Darian Thompson: Professional career

+Pre-draft

 Thompson attended the NFL Scouting Combine and completed all of the combine and positional drills.
-On March 31, 2016, Thompson participated at Boise State's Pro day and attempted to improve his performance in the 40-yard dash (4.58s), 20-yard dash (2.67s), and 10-yard dash (1.59s).
+On March 31, 2016, Thompson participated at Boise State's pro day and attempted to improve his performance in the 40-yard dash (4.58s), 20-yard dash (2.67s), and 10-yard dash (1.59s).

 At the conclusion of the pre-draft process, Thompson was projected to be a second to fourth round pick by NFL draft experts and scouts.
 He was ranked as the third best free safety in the draft by DraftScout.com and was ranked the fifth best defensive back by Sports Illustrated.

 New York Giants

-2016
+2016 season

-The New York Giants selected Thompson in the third round (71st overall) of the 2016 NFL Draft.
+The New York Giants selected Thompson in the third round (71st overall) of the 2016 NFL draft.
 Thompson was the sixth safety drafted in 2016.

-On June 2, 2016, the New York Giants signed Thompson to a four-year, $3.45 million contract that includes a signing bonus of $837,136.
+On June 2, 2016, the Giants signed Thompson to a four-year, $3.45 million contract that includes a signing bonus of $837,136.

 He entered training camp competing with Nat Berhe and Mykkele Thompson for the vacant starting free safety position.
 Head coach Ben McAdoo named Thompson the backup free safety to begin the regular season, behind Nat Berhe.

-He made his professional regular season debut in the New York Giants' season-opener at the Dallas Cowboys and made three combined tackles in their 20–19 victory.
+He made his professional regular season debut in the Giants' season-opener at the Dallas Cowboys and made three combined tackles in their 20–19 victory.
 On September 18, 2016, Thompson earned his first career start after he surpassed Nat Berhe on the depth chart and was named the starting free safety.
 He made a season-high four solo tackles before exiting in the fourth quarter of the Giants' 16–13 win against the New Orleans Saints due to a foot injury.
 Defensive coordinator Steve Spagnuolo was impressed with Thompson's mastery of defensive schemes and his ability to get his teammates lined up correctly.

-On November 9, 2016, the New York Giants placed Thompson on injured reserve after he missed six games (Weeks 3–9) due to his foot injury that required surgery.
+On November 9, 2016, the Giants placed Thompson on injured reserve after he missed six games (Weeks 3–9) due to his foot injury that required surgery.
 Thompson finished his rookie season in 2016 with seven combined tackles (six solo) in two games and one start.